daviddarke/Gutenberg-How-a-WordPress-studio-adapted/gutenberg-how-a-wordpress-studio-adapted.md

 # [fit] First steps for Atomic Smash

 - Composer helped us...
-ALOT
+A LOT
- - It allowed us to fix the core version and pre load the classic editor
+ - It allowed us to fix the core version and pre-load the classic editor
 - Pre Xmas 2018 we updated a couple of sites to 5.0 (with classic editor installed)
  - Released December 6th, 2018 (Atomic Smash holiday started on the 19th)